Phazer-Lazer/ggj_2018_transmissions_last_electrician/README.md

 * Move around with the arrow keys.

-* Press spacebar while moving towards a terminal or breaker switch to interact with it
+* Press spacebar while moving in to a terminal or breaker switch to interact with it
     * i. e. dropping a battery in to a terminal, or pulling a switch.

 * Move on to the "EXIT" tile to go to the next level.